matteobaccan/owner/README.md

  * Added `Listable` interface for the `list()` methods used to aid debugging.
  * Added the `reload()` method that can be exposed implementing the interface `Reloadable`.
+ * Added [Travis CI][travis-ci] to the project to track changes and run tests on different JDK versions.
  * Fist class Java Arrays and Collections support in type conversion.
 Thanks [ffbit][].
  * Implemented `@DisableFeature` annotation to provide the possibility to disable variable expansion and parametrized formatting.
 See Issue [#20][issue-20].